All Episodes

 Shout out to Ryan Dawson.

-We're gonna go ahead and just do it on Rumble anyway, just out of an abundance of caution.
+Again, I think the video doesn't violate any YouTube guidelines, but playing it safe, we're going to go ahead and just do it on Rumble anyway, just out of an abundance of caution.

-I think it would be just as bad too.
+I think it would be just as bad, too.

-Yeah, no, I mean it doesn't talk about them boys.
+Yeah, no, I mean, it doesn't talk about them boys.

 They don't give a fuck.

-It's it's them boys that's the problem.
+It's them boys that's the problem.

 But China, Russia, you criticize them?